 The Complete Packing List for Bali (+ FREE Travel Checklist)

-We’ve been twice over the years and we’ve done almost everything in Bali, including: exploring breathtaking waterfalls, trekking to the peak of a volcano, wandering enormous rice paddies, soaking in natural hot springs, swimming with manta rays, trying (and failing) at surfing, sunbathing on gorgeous beaches, and visiting the markets of Canggu.
+We’ve been twice over the years and done almost everything in Bali, including: discovering breathtaking waterfalls near Munduk, trekking to the peak of a volcano in the heartlands, to wandering enormous rice paddies near Ubud.

 So you may be wondering what to pack for Bali?

-In this guide I have you covered on all the essentials you need to bring for any Bali itinerary, plus recommended travel items and my favourite gear that I trust, based on my travel experiences over the years.
+In this guide I have you covered on all the essentials you need to bring for any Bali itinerary, plus recommended travel items and my favorite gear that I trust, based on my travel experiences over the years.

 Near the end of the post I’ve also included what NOT to pack for Bali, and a section about dress code in Bali, especially Balinese temples with their strict guidelines.